swiftlang/swift-evolution/proposals/0235-add-result.md

 ## Adding `Swift.Error` self-conformance

-As part of the prepatory work for this proposal, self-conformance was added for `Error` (and only `Error`).
+As part of the preparatory work for this proposal, self-conformance was added for `Error` (and only `Error`).
 This is also generally useful for working with errors in a generic context.

 This self-conformance does not extend to protocol compositions including the `Error` protocol, only the exact type `Error`.
 It will be possible to add such compositions in the future, but that is out of scope for Swift 5.